pindropsecurity/backend_question_1/README.md

  - So, if you have a subtraction node with 1, 2 and 3 you would evaluate as 1 - 2 - 3 = -4.
 Write a method that calculates the value of such a tree.
 Write an python program that calculates the value of the tree.
 Assume your code is part of a production grade library, so exceptional cases should be handled accordingly.

+**NOTE**
+- Your implementation should use *only* Python standard library modules.
+Do not `import some_graph_libary`.
+Write your own graph implementation and traversal methods.

 Some tips:
 - Classes, inheritance and encapsulation are your friends
 - Code readability >> subtle performance gains
 - Unit tests
-- Your implementation should use *only* Python standard library modules

 ---
 ####MySQL